darktable-org/dtorg/content/blog/2012-03-15-darktable-1-0-released/2012-03-15-darktable-1-0-released.md

 title: darktable 1.0 released
 wordpress_lede: 4.jpg
 wordpress_id: 1396
-tags: announcement, darktable, darktable, release
+tags: announcement, darktable release, darktable, release

 It is done, 1.0 is out.
 I sent out most of the new features with the announcement for 1.0rc2 a few weeks ago already, but for completeness, here it is again: